coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

     var app = React.createElement(Nav, {color:"blue"});

-The main elements of React are components which are kinda like views (in the MVC pattern).
-They are virtual representation of DOM components with their own `state`, `properties` (which can also be event handlers) and `lifecycle`
+The main elements of React are components which are somewhat like views (in the MVC pattern).
+They are virtual representations of DOM components with their own `state`, `properties` (which can also be event handlers) and `lifecycle`.

-For more information about React see [their website][react].
-If you want some React help there is a nice [chrome dev tool addon](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
-A lot of user have experimented with React and a lot of information is available on the web, I found [nice tips here][reacttips] which is a nice wrap up of tips and tricks about React.
+For more information about React, see [their website][react].
+If you want some React help, there is a nice [chrome dev tool addon](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
+Many users have experimented with React and a lot of information is available on the web.
+I found [this page][reacttips] which is a nice wrap-up of tips and tricks about React.

 ## Flux Architecture

-What a better way to describe flux than what the project's website gives us:
+What better way to describe flux than what the projects website tells us?

 > Flux is the application architecture that Facebook uses for building
 > client-side web applications.
 It complements React's composable view